Martyrs of Prague: Background

-The fourteen Franciscans were killed in the religious and political context of a struggle between the Catholic forces of Emperor Rudolf II of Habsburg and the reformed states of Bohemia.
-The Franciscan friars had settled in Prague in 1604 at the ruined convent of Santa Maria della Neve which had once belonged to the Carmelites.
+The fourteen Friars Minor were killed in the religious and political context of a struggle between the Catholic forces of the Holy Roman Emperor Rudolf II and the reformed states of Bohemia.
+They had settled in Prague in 1604 at the ruined friary of the Church of Our Lady of the Snows in the city, which had been built by the Carmelite friars in the 15th century.

-The friars were noted in Prague for their consistent preaching and administering the sacraments to people.
-The friars also undertook charitable apostolates that saw them visit the sick and help the poor despite the poor environment where most people belonged to non-Catholic entities like Protestantism.
-But the example of the friars enabled some to convert to the Catholic faith and for even lapsed Catholics to return to their faith.
-This created anti-Catholic sentiment in the Lutheran communities who felt that the Franciscan friars had forced these conversions and were not welcome in Prague.
+The Friars Minor were noted in Prague for their consistent preaching and administering the sacraments to people.
+The friars also undertook charitable apostolates that saw them visit the sick and help the poor, despite the hostile environment where most people belonged to Protestant churches.

+The example of the friars encouraged lapsed Catholics to return to their faith, and even some Protestants to convert to the Catholic faith.
+This created anti-Catholic sentiment in the Lutheran communities who felt that the Franciscan friars had forced these conversions and should not be welcome in Prague.
 This led to the friars being insulted and receiving threats while out on the streets tending to the poor.

-Tensions came to a head on 15 February 1611 after armed forces under the command of Rudolf II invaded Prague to consolidate his empire.
-The fear in people and in particular the Lutherans saw Prague explode into crisis; it saw radical movements attack Catholics which led to a crowd of almost two thousand men breaking into the Franciscan convent under the mistaken assumption that some Catholic soldiers were at the convent since the Franciscans would provide shelter and protect them.
+Tensions came to a head on 15 February 1611 after armed forces under the command of Emperor Rudolf invaded Prague to consolidate his empire.
+The fear in people, and in particular among the Lutherans, saw the city explode into crisis.
+Radicals began to attack Catholics, which led to a crowd of almost two thousand men breaking into the Franciscan friary, under the mistaken assumption that some Catholic soldiers were at the friary since the Franciscans would provide shelter and protect them.
 The Dutch friar Cristoffel Zelt was the first slain as he carried firewood to the oven.
 The German cleric Klemens was the next killed when he was struck with an axe before the French priest Simon was stabbed to death in his sickbed.
 The next to be killed was the Milanese friar Girolamo dei Conti Arese as he was before the image of the Mother of God.
 Both the Italian priest Bartolomeo Dalmasoni and religious Giovanni Bodeo were killed as the people hurled insults and blasphemies at them.
 The mob proceeded to kill the Spanish priest Juan Martínez in his attempt to protect the Eucharist and had his arm cut off in the melee before his skull was smashed.
 The Czech vicar Bedřich Bachstein was the next one killed as he hid in the bell tower with the novices Jan and Antonín alongside the kitchen assistant Emanuel.
 The mob located them and beat them before hurling their bodies down from the tower to the ground below.
 The Italian subdeacon Gaspare Daverio was located near the bell tower and torn to pieces before his remains were thrown out of the window before the German duo Jan Didak and Jakob were likewise slain.
 The attack lasted no longer than three hours but left the fourteen friars dead and their convent and church in ruins.